esadovic/academybugs/README.md

 Bug report

-Summary: Contact Us - Form with all required fields is not sent and user is redirected to the blank page.
+Summary: Contact Us - Form with all required fields is not sent and user is redirected to the blank page. <br>

-Contact Us - Form with all required fields is not sent and no request is send
+Contact Us - Form with all required fields is not sent and no request is send <br>

-Contact Us - Request is not sent and user is redirected to the blank page after click on Send
+Contact Us - Request is not sent and user is redirected to the blank page after click on Send <br>

 Description: